massanishi/document_similarity_algorithms_experiments/doc2vec/README.md

 - Section: science
 - Subsection: none
 - Story: Informational
-- Bese case prediction: The article will talk about ocean and 3d scanning.
+- best case prediction: The article will talk about ocean and 3d scanning.

 ### Result